gatlin/gatlin.github.com/essays/src/twittermonad.md

-GHC provides mechanisms for automatically deriving combinations of known monads into new ones, and by hiding this derivation behind a module if I need, for example, to add logging with the `WriterT w m` monad or have a mutable value with `StateT s m`, well, I can and nothing will change.
+GHC provides mechanisms for automatically deriving combinations of known monads into new ones, and by hiding this derivation behind a module if I need, for example, to add logging with the `WriterT w m` monad or have a mutable value with `StateT s m`, well, I can and nothing will break for the end user.

 That's one hell of a run-on sentence.